neuroelf/isicarchive/README.md

 ~~~~
 # Populate image cache
 api.cache_images()

+# display information about image ISIC_000000 (by its ID) from the cache
+image_info = api.image_cache[api.images['ISIC_0000000']]
+print(image_info)
 ~~~~

-When called for the first time, this may take several minutes.
+When called for the first time, building the cache may take several minutes.
 Once the information is downloaded, however, only a single call will be made to the web-based API to confirm that, indeed, no new images are available. **For this to work, however, it is important that you do not use the same cache folder for sessions where you are either logged in (authenticated) versus not!**

-## Quick primer on the API itself
+## Some more details on the web-based API
 Any interaction with the web-based API is performed by the ```IsicApi``` object through the HTTPS protocol, using the [requests](https://2.python-requests.org/en/master/) package methods.
 As part